 As SafeStart’s free guide: 15 Tips to Improve Your Toolbox Talks demonstrates, in order to be effective you need to combine statistics with engaging stories.
 “The goal of most toolbox talks is to help workers keep safety in mind throughout the day.
 A statistic is rarely compelling enough to do that on its own.”

-SafeStart uses storytelling as a key element to teaching safety habits—because it’s the stories that people will remember long after the training.
+SafeStart uses storytelling as a key element in teaching safety habits—because it’s the stories that people will remember long after the training.
 SafeStart digs beneath the surface of injuries and looks at the state a person was in when the injury occurred and how that state could have contributed to a critical error.
 Most people can reflect in hindsight after an incident occurs and pinpoint what they could have done differently.
 Using real-life stories is a great way to demonstrate what you’re teaching and the audience will better relate to and remember your examples.

-When using stories to affect behavior and attitudes towards safety, it’s important to remember that a successful story contains a number of elements.
-The criteria for an effective SafeStart story includes: what happened, what state or states was the person in, what critical errors did they commit, what SafeStart technique may have prevented it and how could the injury or close call have been worse?
+When using stories to affect behavior and attitudes toward safety, it’s important to remember that a successful story contains a number of elements.
+The criteria for an effective SafeStart story include: what happened, what state or states was the person in, what critical errors did they commit, what SafeStart technique may have prevented it and how could the injury or close call have been worse?
 For any story, the more specific you can be, the more engaging and impactful it will be for your listeners.
 Paint a picture that will help them feel what it would have been like in that situation.
 Make them cringe, make them smile and you’ll make them remember.

 Storytelling is only one part of engaging people in training but one that is often underused.
-When used in a mixed approach to training, backed-up with instruction in different formats and hands-on demonstration, it will help you create advocates of safety that can’t wait to spread the word.
+When used in a mixed approach to training, backed up with instruction in different formats and hands-on demonstration, it will help you create advocates of safety that can’t wait to spread the word.

 If you’re interested in learning more about the art of storytelling, you should check out The Story Factor by Annette Simmons on our Recommended Reading list.